-The proposed rulemaking addresses the need for more available specialist waiver slots earlier in the fiscal year; this allows for prioritization of waiver placement based on physician practices, employers, and communities that are in the most need across Washington state.
-The proposed rulemaking will also provide a list of requirements and expectations for requesting letters of attestation and letters of completion.
+The adopted amendments address the applicant criteria, the application review process, and the need for more available specialists waivers slots earlier in the fiscal year.
+The rule adoption implements a scoring methodology to allow the department to prioritize waiver placements based on physician practices, employers, and communities that are in highest need across the state.
+The department created two new sections in the rule adoption to include requirements for requesting letters attestation and letters of completion.